Wells Fargo’s involvement in funding the Dakota Access Pipeline

 These are the essential facts regarding Wells Fargo’s involvement in the Dakota Access Pipeline.

 The Dakota Access Pipeline is a $3.78 billion project designed to move crude oil currently delivered by truck, train, and other older pipes from North Dakota to Illinois, where it could be transported to refineries on the Gulf Coast or East Coast.
 The pipeline is expected to move approximately 470,000 to 570,000 barrels of crude oil a day.
 About 8.9 million to 10.8 million gallons of gasoline could be made a day from that amount.
 Americans used about 385 million gallons of gasoline daily in the U.S. in 2015, according to the U.S. Energy Information Administration.

 The proposed path for the pipeline runs 1,172 miles across North Dakota, South Dakota, Iowa, and Illinois.
-Developers of the project have secured the necessary state, local, and federal right-of-way approvals for roughly 99 percent of the project, and the project is approximately 90 percent complete.
+Developers of the project have now secured all necessary state, local, and federal right-of-way approvals, and the pipeline is nearly complete.

-The remaining section of the project requires approval by the U.S. Army Corps of Engineers and is designed to transport the crude oil under a reservoir on the Missouri River known as Lake Oahe, near the Standing Rock Sioux Reservation in North Dakota.
+The remaining section of the project, which required approval by the U.S. Army Corps of Engineers, will transport the crude oil under a reservoir on the Missouri River known as Lake Oahe, near the Standing Rock Sioux Reservation in North Dakota.